 Shortly after the discovery of America, the Spanish people became obsessed with the idea that somewhere in the interior of the New World, there were rich mines of gold and silver, and various expeditions were sent out to search for these treasures.
-As every important event in history is the sequence of something which went before, to gain an intelligent understanding of the expedition of Francisco Vasquez de Coronado, in search of the Seven Cities of Cibola and the country of Quivira (1540-42), it is necessary to notice the occurrences of the preceding decade briefly.
+As every significant event in history is the sequence of something which went before, to gain an intelligent understanding of the expedition of Francisco Vasquez de Coronado in search of the Seven Cities of Cibola and the country of Quivira (1540-42), it is necessary to notice the occurrences of the preceding decade briefly.
 Pedro de Castaneda, the historian of the expedition, began his narrative as follows:

 “In the year 1530, Nuno de Guzman, who was president of New Spain, had in his possession an Indian, one of the natives of the Valley of Otixipar, who was called Tejo by the Spaniards.
 This Indian said he was the son of a trader who was dead, but that when he was a little boy, his father had gone into the backcountry with fine feathers to trade for ornaments and that when he came back, he brought a large amount of gold and silver, of which there is a good deal in that country.
 He went with him once or twice and saw some very large villages, which he compared to Mexico and its environs.
 He had seen seven very large towns which had their streets of silver workers.”

 In 1535 Don Antonio de Mendoza became viceroy of New Spain.
-The following spring, there arrived in New Spain Cabeça de Vaca, Alonso del Castillo Maldonado, Andres Dorantes, and a black man named Estevanico, survivors of the Narvaez expedition which had sailed from Spain in June 1527.
+The following spring, there arrived in New Spain Cabeça de Vaca, Alonso del Castillo Maldonado, Andres Dorantes, and a black man named Estevanico, survivors of the Narvaez expedition, which had sailed from Spain in June 1527.
 For six years, these men had been captives among the Indians of the interior, from which they had heard stories of rich copper mines and pearl fisheries.
-These stories they repeated to Mendoza, who bought the black man to have him act as a guide to an expedition to explore the country.
+These stories they repeated to Mendoza, who bought the black man to have him guide an expedition to explore the country.
 Still, it was three years later before a favorable opportunity for his project was offered.

 In 1538 Guzman was imprisoned by a Juez de Residencia, who worked for Diego Perez de la Torre, who ruled Culiacan’s province for a short time.
-When Mendoza appointed his friend, Francisco Vasquez de Coronado, governor of the province of New Galicia, situated on the west coast of Mexico, the new province included the old one of Culiacan.
+When Mendoza appointed his friend, Francisco Vasquez de Coronado, governor of New Galicia, situated on the west coast of Mexico, the new province included the old one of Culiacan.
 Coronado had come to New Spain with Mendoza in 1535.
-Two years later, he married Beatrice de Estrada, a cousin by blood of Charles V, King of Spain.
+Two years later, he married Beatrice de Estrada, a cousin of Charles V, King of Spain.
 About the time of his marriage, Mendoza sent him to quell a revolt among the Indians in the mines of Amatapeque, which he did very successfully.
 Because of his success and probably his family ties, the viceroy appointed him governor of New Galicia.

 Coronado showed a willingness to assist and encourage Mendoza to find the “Seven Cities,” and on March 7, 1539, what might be termed a reconnoitering party, left Culiacan under the leadership of Friar Marcos de Niza, with Estevanico as the guide.
 Father Marcos had been a member of Alvarado’s expedition to Peru in 1534.
 Upon reaching a place called Vapaca in central Sonora, Mexico, Marcos sent Estevanico toward the north “with instructions to proceed 50 or 60 leagues and see if he could find anything which might help them in their search.”